 Carl St. Clair

 Music Director of the Pacific Symphony for more than two decades, Carl St. Clair has become widely recognized for his musically distinguished performances, innovative approaches to programming, and commitment to outstanding educational programs.
-The largest ensemble formed in the United States during the last forty years, Pacific's rapid artistic development is due largely to Mr. St. Clair's leadership.
-During the orchestra's first European tour several years ago, they consistently played to packed houses and received rave reviews.
+The largest ensemble formed in the United States during the last forty years, the Pacific Symphony’s rapid artistic development is due largely to Mr. St. Clair’s leadership.
+During the orchestra’s first European tour several years ago, they consistently played to packed houses and received rave reviews.